eliovinciguerra/CHAOS/README.md

     - 'stuck_at_zero' – forcing a bit to remain at logic level 0.
     - 'stuck_at_one' – forcing a bit to remain at logic level 1.
     - 'random' – randomly selects one of the above fault types.
-- *faultMask*: A byte representing a bitmask to be applied to the target (from '0' to '255').
-If set to '0', a random bitmask is generated.
+- *numBitsToChange*: This integer parameter determines the number of bits to be affected by the randomly generated bitmask.
-- *numBitsToChangePerByte*: If *faultMask* is set to '0', this integer parameter determines the number of bits to be affected by the randomly generated bitmask.
+- *injectOnRead*: A boolean parameter to enable the injection on cache read operations.
-- *numBytesToChange*: Number of bits to change in the target cache packet during fault injection.
-(TODO)
+- *injectOnWrite*: A boolean parameter to enable the injection on cache write operations.
 - *tickToClockRatio*: The ratio between gem5 ticks and clock cycle.

 Each parameter is assigned a default value as follows: